vikhari/DEFAULTS/readme.md

 # Level up your core computer skills!

-Cheatsheets, configs, mappings, settings, templates, and other defaults (plus x-platofrm).
+Cheatsheets, configs, mappings, settings, templates, and other defaults (plus X-platform).
 All you'll ever need to do just about anything yet still feel not overwhelmed! #Minimalism

 ---